adhi1419/codefundo-Cloud9/README.md

 - Sending supplies to physically disconnected areas using drones
 - Identifying high population areas and sending manpower
 - Communicating and sending news/updates to a particular network

-An area with no network coverage will have a local network of its own and it will be easier to cater to a particular local group rather than catering every person.
-Every node of network is treated as a group and every person's details will be stored on the server.
-After a particular time when the traffic is less the app will also be able to accomodate inter-network personal messages to connect to family members and move to a safer place.
-At all points of time the app will show people in the all the networks to search for his/her family members.